rsalmei/clearly/README.md

 ---

 ## Changelog:
-- 0.9.1: fix reset() breaking protobuf serialization; also rename it to reset_tasks()
+- 0.9.1: fix `reset()` breaking protobuf serialization; also rename it to `reset_tasks()`
 - 0.9.0: major code revamp with new internal flow of data, in preparation to the 1.0 milestone!
-Now there's two StreamingDispatcher instances, each with its own thread, to handle tasks and workers separately (reducing ifs, complexity and latency); include type annotation in all code; several clearlycli improvements: introduced the "!" instead of "negate", introduced display modes instead of "params, success and error", renamed `stats()` to `metrics()`, removed `task()` and improved `tasks()` to also retrieve tasks by uuid, general polish in all commands and error handling; worker states reengineered, and heartbeats now get through to the client; unified the streaming and stored events filtering; refactor some code with high cyclomatic complexity; include the so important version number in both server and client initializations; adds a new stylish logo; friendlier errors in general; fix a connection leak, where streaming clients were not being disconnected; included an env var to configure default display modes; streamlined the test system, going from ~2600 tests down to less than 700, while keeping the same 100% branch coverage (removed fixtures combinations which didn't make sense); requires Python 3.6+
+Now there's two StreamingDispatcher instances, each with its own thread, to handle tasks and workers separately (reducing ifs, complexity and latency); include type annotation in all code; several clearlycli improvements: introduced the "!" instead of "negate", introduced display modes instead of "params, success and error", renamed `stats()` to `metrics()`, removed `task()` and improved `tasks()` to also retrieve tasks by uuid, general polish in all commands and error handling; server log filters passwords from both broker and result backend; worker states reengineered, and heartbeats now get through to the client; unified the streaming and stored events filtering; refactor some code with high cyclomatic complexity; include the so important version number in both server and client initializations; adds a new stylish logo; friendlier errors in general; fix a connection leak, where streaming clients were not being disconnected; included an env var to configure default display modes; streamlined the test system, going from ~2600 tests down to less than 700, while keeping the same 100% branch coverage (removed fixtures combinations which didn't make sense); requires Python 3.6+
 - 0.8.3: extended user friendliness of gRPC errors to all client rpc methods; last version to support Python 3.5
 - 0.8.2: reduce docker image size; user friendlier gRPC errors on client capture (with --debug to raise actual exception); nicer client autocomplete (no clearly package or clearly dir are shown)
 - 0.8.1: keep un-truncate engine from breaking when very distant celery versions are used in publisher and server sides